 The Starry Night — Vincent van Gogh (1889)

 Picture an artist whose most renowned piece, admired by millions, was simply regarded as a failure in his own eyes.
-If there is a picture that carries universal fame, which will perhaps continue to do so, it is Van Gogh’s Starry Night; however, the painter doubted it.
-To his beloved brother Theo, he wrote, “This painting did not come off satisfactorily,” discarding it as “overly abstract and unnatural.”
+If there is a picture that carries universal fame, it is Van Gogh’s Starry Night.
+This fame will continue.
+Yet, the painter doubted it.
+To his beloved brother Theo, he wrote that the painting did not come off satisfactorily.
+He discarded it as overly abstract and unnatural.

 Theo played a pivotal role in the preservation and promotion of Vincent’s work.
 Theo’s unabated support was among the lasting legacies of Van Gogh.
 He believed in his brother’s extraordinary talent and promoted his work with great energy.
-Had Theo not played such a vital role, Van Gogh’s works might have been lost without a trace.
+Had Theo not played such a vital role, Van Gogh’s works have been lost without a trace.
 Today, The Starry Night, one of Vincent van Gogh’s most renowned pieces, is valued at above a hundred million dollars.

 The Scream — Edvard Munch (1893)